chillylin/Homepage/index.md

-# Lin Ma, ACCA, CPA Canada
+# Lin Ma.
+FCCA.
 PhD Candidate @ the Auckland University of Technology

-Accountant
+Chartered Certified Accountant

 Former MIC in auditing and assurance.